5 Reasons to Eat Persimmon

 Call it persimmon, kaki, hamlok/amlok, japanese fruit, sharon fruit or whatever you like.
 This tomato like fruit has a lot to offer.
 Available from the start of winter season and once ripe, these bright orange fruit are soft, sweet and juicy.

-Apart from its taste, here are the reasons why you should be having this fruit and the health benefits it has to offer:
+Apart from its taste, here are the reasons why you should be having this fruit and the health and wellness benefits it has to offer:

 Helps Lose Weight